 Research shows that these factors affect academic performance and the cognitive ability of students.
 If you stay hungry, dehydrated, and kill your physical movement, you will probably suffer during exams.

 - Insecurities about food, avoiding socializing with food, and staying hungry is negatively associated with academic performance.

 - Even for school going students, a high-quality meal appears to improve test scores.

 - Food insecurities such as avoiding food-related hangouts, saving money, body image, etc. tend to reduce a student’s GPA directly as well as indirectly via related mental health issues.
-This study was conducted on over 7000 students in the California University system.
-That says something!
+The study was conducted on over 7000 students in the California University system.

-- Exercise promotes cognitive functioning and research shows that those who exercise (even a little bit) enjoy superior cognitive abilities.
+- Exercise promotes mental functioning and research shows that those who exercise (even a little bit) enjoy superior cognitive abilities.
 This directly impacts the learning ability of students.

-- On a related note, hygiene is so important that UNICEF has an initiative called WASH which promotes water-based cleanliness.
-Their initiative has observed that handwashing can improve academic performance in school children, especially in the 3rd world nations.
+- Hygiene is so important that UNICEF has an initiative called WASH which promotes water-based cleanliness.
+Their initiative observed that handwashing can improve academic performance in school children, especially in 3rd world nations.